Hawksalot/php-ipfs/README.md

 # PHP-IPFS
 WARNING: This is a WIP.
-Code duplication and untested code abounds
+Very little testing and an API that may change unpredictably
 ## Getting Started
 ### Installing
 // TODO